iMED: Temporary health insurance for international students

 If you are hospitalized, you, or someone on your behalf, must contact MSH International immediately using the contact information on your iMED card.

 Certain medical services require pre-authorization from MSH International.
-Examples include surgery, specialist consultation, and specialized diagnostic tests like MRI or CT scan.
+Examples include surgery, specialist consultation, and specialized diagnostic tests like an MRI or CT scan.

 Carry a photocopy or digital copy of your study permit during your iMED policy, if you have one, because you must present a copy of your study permit with your iMED card if you are treated at a hospital to ensure you are billed fees as a resident of BC.